Link: Apply now for the American Express® Gold Card

 Bottom Line

-The Amex Gold Card is one of American Express’ best credit cards for earning points.
+The Amex Gold Card is one of American Express’ best rewards cards for earning points.
 With 4x points on dining and supermarkets, earning Membership Rewards points is easy.

 The card also offers some credits that are potentially useful, which for many will help offset the annual fee.
-The card offers up to $120 dining credits and up to $120 in Uber Cash annually, which could largely help with recovering the annual fee.
+The card offers up to $120 dining credits, up to $120 in Uber Cash annually, up to $100 in Resy credits annually, and up to $84 in Dunkin’ credits annually, which could help you with recovering much of the annual fee.
 If you don’t yet have the card, it’s seriously worth considering.

 If you want to learn more about the Amex Gold Card or want to apply, follow this link.